NinjaBearStudioTech/Documentation/Writerside/topics/combat/guides/cbt_guide_knockdown.md

 -`CombatAbility_KnockDown`, which handles entering the knocked down state.
 -`CombatAbility_KnockDownRecovery`, which handles recovery.

-Both abilities should usually be granted by default to combatants that can be knocked down and recovered.

-### Configure the Knock Down Ability

 <procedure title="Configure the Knock Down Ability" collapsible="true" default-state="collapsed">
     <step>Create a Gameplay Ability Blueprint using <code>CombatAbility_KnockDown</code> as the base class.</step>
     <step>Set the <b>Default Animation Montage</b> to the knockdown montage created earlier.</step>